Getting over regret in 4 easy ways: How to Overcome Regret of Past Mistakes

 Those feelings are a part of you.
 To be happy in yourself means that you have made peace with every that you have been through.

 Without a doubt, I believe that you should never fight them.
 Let them come upon you for a moment and embrace, know how it feels deal with what it comes with, go in that feeling.
-If you avoid it, it can make you depressed because there will

 Always be guilt lingering at you.
 Dwell in your pain so you can heal.